python/cpython/Doc/library/typing.rst

 standard library classes.
 These were originally included in the typing module in order to support parameterizing these generic classes using ``[]``.
-However, the aliases became redundant in Python 3.9 when the corresponding pre-existing classes were enhanced to support ``[]``.
+However, the aliases became redundant in Python 3.9 when the corresponding pre-existing classes were enhanced to support ``[]`` (see :pep:`585`).

-The redundant types are deprecated as of Python 3.9 but no deprecation warnings are issued by the interpreter.
+The redundant types are deprecated as of Python 3.9.
+However, while the aliases may be removed at some point, removal of these aliases is not currently planned.
+As such, no deprecation warnings are currently issued by the interpreter for these aliases.

+If at some point it is decided to remove these deprecated aliases, a deprecation warning will be issued by the interpreter for at least two releases prior to removal.
+The aliases are guaranteed to remain in the typing module without deprecation warnings until at least Python 3.14.

-It is expected that type checkers will flag the deprecated types when the checked program targets Python 3.9 or newer.
+Type checkers are encouraged to flag uses of the deprecated types if the program they are checking targets a minimum Python version of 3.9 or newer.

-The deprecated types will be removed from the :mod:`typing` module no sooner than the first Python version released 5 years after the release of Python 3.9.0.
-See details in :pep:`585`—*Type Hinting Generics In Standard Collections*.

 .. _corresponding-to-built-in-types: